The Splunk Distribution of OpenTelemetry Collector provides this integration as the

 Configure the monitor, as described in the next section.

-Note: Providing a systemd monitor entry in your Smart Agent or Collector configuration is required for its use.
+Note: Providing an HAProxy monitor entry in your Smart Agent or Collector configuration is required for its use.
 Use the appropriate form for your agent type.

 Smart Agent 🔗